Esri/arcgis-maps-sdk-flutter-samples/lib/samples/apply_class_breaks_renderer_to_sublayer/README.md

 1. Create an `ArcGISMapImageLayer` from its URL.
 2. After it is done loading, get its list of `ArcGISMapImageSublayer` objects with `imageLayer.arcGISMapImageSublayers`.
-3. Cast the sublayer you want to change to the appropriate type: `(ArcGISMapImageSublayer) sublayers.get(0)`.
+3. Access the sublayer you want: `imageLayer.arcGISMapImageSublayers.elementAt(2)`.
 4. Create a `ClassBreaksRenderer` with a collection of `ClassBreak`s for different population ranges.
 5. Set the renderer of the sublayer with `sublayer.renderer = renderer`.